There are many unique aspects to the biblical book that tells the Purim story.

 The megillah reading, mishloach manot and more

-Purim, or the Feast of Lots, is a joyous holiday that recounts the saving of the Jews from a threatened massacre during the Persian period (539-330 BCE).
+Purim is a joyous holiday that celebrates the saving of the Jews from a threatened massacre in ancient Persia.

 At its core, this festive holiday grapples with deep and even troubling themes.

 The Scroll of Esther, which tells the Purim story, is chanted in synagogue twice on Purim.

 Eat, drink, and be merry is not without controversy.

 Both the holidays when this prayer is recited are marked by courageous human action in making space for the miraculous.